Routes into a Theatre Career

 I trained at Bretton Hall and was very lucky that my degree allowed me to explore Theatre Making as well as Acting and Directing.
 When I graduated I worked first as an actor mainly in theatre but also Radio, TV and as a workshop facilitator.
 I toured across the UK and Europe.
 I then realized I wanted to understand the business from both sides so I went to work for a small theatre company where, as well as going on the road as an an actor and director, I also got the chance to learn about funding, partnership work and how to put young people’s voices at the centre of the work I make.
 We developed two really key projects in my time there which worked with specific communities, and this has influenced who I want to make theatre with and for ever since.
 I left there to work at York Theatre Royal as their Youth Theatre Director which gave me the chance to understand making midscale work and how buildings operate.
 Whilst there I also carried on freelancing with companies like Red Ladder allowing me to make professional studio scale work alongside my work at York.
 I moved onto Dundee Rep to become Associate Director where I led the Creative Learning Team and was given the opportunity to direct professional work and be a part of the Senior Management Team.
 I then moved to The Point to become Artistic Director where I learnt what it was to run a building (and open another one as we opened a second theatre whilst I was there) and it’s there that I really honed my understanding of artist development and how to support emerging artists.
 Whilst at The Point I also launched my own theatre company and undertook some freelance directing to keep my creativity alive whist I learnt the business side.
 I moved to Derby Theatre in 2013 as Artistic Director and in 2015 became CEO and Artistic Director.
 I now enjoy combining the creativity of directing with the day to day basis of running the theatre and my passion of supporting Young People and emerging artists.

-Head of Learning - Caroline Barth
+Creative Learning Director - Caroline Barth

 After studying English and Drama at Sheffield University, I started my own Theatre in Education company with two fellow graduates.
 We made work that toured mainly to schools and I built up my experience of writing, performing, making partnerships, fundraising, working with young people and loading the van!
 After that, I went on to be Education Manager at the Queen’s Theatre, Hornchurch, where I established their Education Programme including the Youth Theatres and the annual Community Play.
 I then worked in Theatre Royal Stratford East where I was able to learn more about culturally diverse work and new writing.
 I moved to Derby in 2004 to work with Creative Partnerships, which was a nationally funded programme supporting schools to work with creative practitioners.
 This was great as I got a chance to work across lots of different art forms and with brilliant practitioners like Dorothy Heathcote and with many different schools.
 I joined Derby Theatre in 2013, which has been an amazing chance to work with Sarah Brigham and others to develop a new model – the Learning Theatre.